-There have been several research projects which have concluded that practising the Alexander Technique is likely to lead to sustained and lasting benefits for people with Parkinson’s Disease.
-The recent Lighten Up research project (2015) concluded that mindful movement approaches such as Alexander Technique benefit balance and mobility in people with Parkinsons by helping to improve postural alignment and decreases rigidity, which are both typical symptoms.
+There have been several research projects which have concluded that practising the Alexander Technique is likely to lead to sustained and lasting benefits for people with ideopathic Parkinson’s Disease.
+The Lighten Up research project (2015) concluded that mindful movement approaches such as Alexander Technique benefit balance and mobility in people with Parkinsons by helping to improve both postural alignment and decrease rigidity.
+These are typical symptoms of the condition.
 A follow up study showed that people had maintained these benefits a full year later when researchers monitored the effects of their lessons.

 Why does the Alexander Technique help so much?
 The Alexanderian ability to ‘pause’, or ‘take a moment’, was shown to be instrumental in helping people with Parkinson’s Disease improve their ability to carry out everyday tasks, such as getting out of a chair or car, starting walking, getting words out and coping with stress and panic.
 The sense of improved control in being able to tackle such symptoms was particularly welcome.